jmcavaddy/note-taker/README.md

   - [Questions](#questions)

 ## Installation
-You can use Note Tracker at (website).
+You can use Note Tracker [here](https://fast-earth-18165.herokuapp.com/).

 ## Usage
 The landing page displays a link that takes the user to the note manager.
 From there, the user can view a list of saved notes on the left half of the screen and delete or view notes from that list.
 When viewing a saved note, the note's title and content populate the right half of the screen.
 When the user presses the "+" (plus sign) in the top right corner, the right half of the screen accepts text for a new note's title and content which can be saved using the file button that appears in the top right.